 Even with the ~15% THC, I found this to be a potent batch of flower.
 I immediately feel it in the forehead and behind the eyes, and my thoughts get to going soon after.
 M.O.A.B is a strain that seems best for use from early morning to early afternoon.
 It’s a strain that makes me feel like I need to do something; I don’t really enjoy sitting around or relaxing while medicating with it.
 While there is a very light body relaxation component to this strain, it really feels more like a sativa than anything else.

 - Relief of minor skeletal/muscular aches and pains

 - Good for creativity

 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe M.O.A.B as a “very good, impressively grown and cured” hybrid strain from Medmen.
+Overall, I would best describe M.O.A.B as a “slightly above average” hybrid strain from Medmen.

 All politics and controversy aside, I really enjoyed this flower.
 It seems to have been grown and cured with care, and it has nice effects.
 Based on this first experience with Medmen’s flower, I’ll definitely be back to try another strain or two in the near future.

 Though there are times when I feel the community should take action like boycotts against various MMTCs, I don’t think Medmen warrants that action at this time.
 With that being said, don’t let people on social media bully you into missing out on another good option for cannabis flower in Florida.
 It might be one of the best options you’ve tried – the only way to know is to give it a shot.